-Our creative curriculum is designed to be broad and balanced, challenging and stimulating with opportunities to promote excellent social relationships.
+Our creative curriculum is designed to be broad and balanced, challenging children to dive deeper into their learning and provides stimulating opportunities to promote excellent social relationships.
 Purposeful cross-curricular links encourage children to apply skills, knowledge and understanding between areas of learning.
-Carefully planned themes and exciting topics help bring the children's learning to life and give it purpose too!
+Carefully planned themes and exciting topics help bring the children's learning to life and gives learning purpose too!
 Staff work collaboratively to ensure continuity and progression.
 Children are actively encouraged to pursue their own ideas e.g. utilising technology to develop skills and become independent learners.

-Above all we consider Reading, Writing and Maths to be of prime importance.
+Above all, we consider Reading, Writing and Mathematics to be of prime importance alongside Oracy.
 We need to be able to communicate effectively through the written and spoken word in school, at home and in the wider world.
 We value opportunities for talk in all areas of learning as this reinforces thought processes, writing strategies and develops a substantive vocabulary.
 Mathematics plays an important part in our lives and we aim to prepare children for future economic well-being.
-Our maths curriculum is based on White Rose Mathematics, with the aim to develop a culture of deep understanding, confidence and competence - a culture that produces strong, secure learning and real progress.
+Our Mathematics curriculum is based on White Rose Mathematics, with the aim to develop a culture of deep understanding, confidence and competence - a culture that produces strong, secure learning and real progress.
 You may see children wearing Published Author and Marvellous Mathematicians lanyards around school - children's achievements are recognised and shared with the community; creating a sense of purpose and value to our learning!

-Performing Arts We know that drama, dance and music develop high self-esteem and confidence in our children.
+Performing Arts At CPS, we know that Drama, Dance and Music develop high self-esteem and confidence in our children.
 They develop the creative side of their personality and improve their interpersonal skills.
 We are very fortunate to have a well-stocked music studio and our own Music and Drama Teacher.